Table of Contents

 Living with neurofibromatosis

 NF doesn’t have a cure, but often doesn’t affect the length of your life.
-It is a disorder whose symptoms worsen over time.
+It is a disorder in which symptoms worsen over time.
 Most people who have a form of NF need ongoing treatment.
-This helps manage related conditions, which can include:
+This treatment helps manage related conditions, which can include:

 - congenital heart defects

 - vision problems

 The social and mental aspects of NF can be hard.
 The condition may keep you from leaving the house or working.
 Talk to your doctor about counseling or therapy to help you manage the emotional side-effects of NF.

 - What are the benefits and risks of having surgery to remove tumors?